Voter registration drive ineffective so far, SBA head says

 Ting Shen/Bloomberg

-Congressional Republicans Wednesday pushed Small Business Administration director Isabel Casillas Guzman for answers about a first-of-its-kind agreement between the agency and the State of Michigan aimed at promoting voter registration and civic engagement.
+Congressional Republicans pushed Small Business Administration director Isabel Casillas Guzman for answers about a first-of-its-kind agreement between the agency and the Michigan state government aimed at promoting voter registration and civic engagement.

-Lawmakers touched on several critical issues facing the Small Business Administration's flagship 7(a) loan guarantee program Wednesday during a House Small Business Committee hearing, including an uptick in problem loans and Administrator Isabel Casillas Guzman's plan to open 7(a) to more non-depository lenders.
+Lawmakers touched on several critical issues facing the SBA's flagship 7(a) loan guarantee program Wednesday during a House Small Business Committee hearing, including an uptick in problem loans and Administrator Isabel Casillas Guzman's plan to open 7(a) to more non-depository lenders.

-But a significant portion of the hearing was devoted to the agreement between the SBA and Michigan, which centers around voter registration — an issue not generally associated with either SBA or 7(a).
+But a significant portion of the hearing was devoted to the agreement between the SBA and Michigan, which centers on voter registration — an issue not generally associated with either the SBA or 7(a).

-In March, SBA signed a 12-year memorandum of understanding with Michigan, agreeing to create an online link to voter registration information and consider letting state officials register voters at SBA-sponsored events.
+In March, the SBA signed a 12-year memorandum of understanding with Michigan, agreeing to create an online link to voter-registration information and consider letting state officials register voters at SBA-sponsored events.
 GOP Small Business Committee members have voiced concerns the effort would focus on adding likely Democratic voters.

 "We have no problem registering people to vote," said Rep. Eli Crane, R-Ariz.
 "What we have a problem with is this administration and [Guzman] in particular using the full weight of the federal government and your agency and tax dollars to focus these registration efforts to acquire more Democrat votes."